johnofmars/mm-github-pages-starter/_pages/docs/exotics.md

 - **Transversive Steps**
 [Reloading](#warlock-exotics){: .btn .btn--danger} [Mobility](#warlock-exotics){: .btn .btn--success}

 	- Sprint faster, after sprinting for 2 seconds, your currently equipped weapon is reloaded.
-Lion has a minimum 2.5 second reload, so this is already a savings.
-This is an incredibly strong choice for Trials/Survival where you need to quickly re-engage and don’t always have the time for Lion’s long reload.
+Lion has a ~ 2.5 second reload animation, so this is already a savings.
+This benefit is an incredibly strong choice for Trials/Survival where you need to quickly re-engage and don’t always have the time for Lion’s long reload.

-- **Claws of the Ahamkara** [Melee](#warlock-exotics){: .btn .btn--info}
+- **Claws of Ahamkara**
+[Melee](#warlock-exotics){: .btn .btn--info}

 	- A second melee charge.
 Nothing fancy.
-Can help with Top Tree Dawnblade’s `Celestial Fire` melee (33 damage x 3) or middle tree Stromcaller’s `Ball Lightning` (70 splash + 31 direct hit damage).
+Can help with Top Tree Dawnblade’s `Celestial Fire` melee (33 damage x 3) or middle tree Stormcaller’s `Ball Lightning` (70 splash + 31 direct hit damage).

-- **Nezarac's Sins**
+- **Nezarec's Sins**
 [Utility](#warlock-exotics){: .btn .btn--warning}

 	- The pinnacle of Lion exotics for PvE, this exotic synergizes with Lion’s void nature.
 Void kills increase ability regeneration.
 [For Grenades, a void kill,]( https://www.reddit.com/r/CruciblePlaybook/comments/9hd3re/best_void_energy_weapons_for_nezarec_sins_voidlock/) such as from the Lion, reduces 7 seconds from your cool down.
-For comparison, **Eye of another World is a flat 30 second cooldown reduction.
+For comparison, **Eye of another World** is a flat 30 second cooldown reduction. _NB:_ `Abyssal Extractors` only activates for 2 seconds for a single grenade (even on multi-kills) if the user doesn't have AE currently active; it can stack properly on multikills from single grenades while `Abyssal Extractors` is active.

 - **Getaway Artist**
 [Utility](#warlock-exotics){: .btn .btn--warning}

 	- Consuming your grenade creates a turret that fires out five (5) burst that do 11 damage each.
-It lasts for 20 seconds and makes it excellent for helping with clean-up.
+It lasts for 20 seconds and makes it excellent for helping with clean-up. _NB:_ Arc buddies will proc `Thin the Herd`'s  autoreload on your Lion.

 - **The Stag**
 [Utility](#warlock-exotics){: .btn .btn--warning}

-	- Empowering Rifts give a 20% damage buff, and as of patch 2.8.0 it buffs direct hit damage as well.
-That means a direct hit will do 170+32, or 202, enough to kill all resiliences.
+	- Empowering Rifts give a 20% damage buff, and as of patch 2.8.0, it buffs direct hit damage as well.
+That means a direct hit will do 170+32, or 202, enough to kill all resiliencies.
 If you want to play a more Rift centric style, then use The Stag.

 - **Lunafaction Boots**
 [Reloading](#warlock-exotics){: .btn .btn--danger}